Yuuto-Project/yuupy/README.md

 # YuuPy <!-- omit in toc -->
 _If you are interested in joining the project as a developer, please take the time to read the whole README file and join the [development server](https://discord.gg/fPFbV8G)._

 YuuPy bot (formerly Yuuto or Kyuuto) is meant to be a collaboration of the [Official Camp Buddy Fan Server](https://discord.gg/campbuddy) members, completely community-driven and open source.
-The bot's idea came from an increasing number of tech-oriented campers asking to see or contribute to _Super Hiro_ (the server's custom administrative bot).
+The bot's idea came from an increasing number of tech-oriented campers asking to see or contribute to _Hiro_ (the server's custom administrative bot).
 The following documentation contains information about the whole collaborative process, as well as guidelines for developers to get everyone started from the same base.
 For any questions that may arise, join the [development server](https://discord.gg/fPFbV8G).

 > **Note:** to start working on the bot, do not clone _master_, clone _develop_ instead. (read: [git flow](#workflow))